Emancipation Pictorial: Text

-In his introduction to the first issue, Zhou Jianyun wrote that the Emancipation Pictorial was intended to explore the topic of women's rights – not in an academic sense, but rather within the context of everyday issues affecting the populace.
+Zhou Jianyun wrote in his introduction to the first issue that the Emancipation Pictorial was intended to explore the topic of women's rights – not in an academic sense, but rather within the context of everyday issues affecting the populace.
 In its seventh issue, the magazine reaffirmed its commitment to equal rights for men and women, whom it characterized as equally responsible to the country.
 At the same time, it opposed the involvement of women in contemporary political processes.
 Holding that the contemporary women's rights movement prioritized the desires of upper-class women, it wrote:

 Women should absolutely have the right to participate in politics, but in the current political situation, it is not appropriate for women to participate in the political movement. [...]
 Most women are ignorant; those women, how can they hope to participate in politics!
 Even if educated women, relying on the power of their fathers, brothers, and husbands, may be able to get an official position.
 This is individualism.
 They are simply aristocrats, not liberated women.
 (Note: Original: .)